datacommonsorg/data/scripts/india_udise/udise_schools_with_functional_toilet/README.md

 ## About the Dataset
 This dataset gives the number of schools that have functional toilet facility.
 This dataset (Report Id:3061) has count of schools by school level and school management.

+Data is available at State, District, and Block levels.
+Currently, we are importing State and District level data.

 ### Download URL
 A backend API allows the data to be queryable and responds with JSON data.
 The API endpoint is at `https://dashboard.udiseplus.gov.in/BackEnd-master/api/report/getTabularData`.
 The API takes JSON input with two main attributes.